Mon-Fri 8:00am - 6:00pm EST

 Guide to Bullying Prevention

-Bullying among children is a serious problem that is far too often written off as a rite of passage, or as "kids being kids."
-It is, however, a very dangerous form of aggression that causes injuries, fear, embarrassment, reduced self-esteem, and depression in the victim.
-From the slide to the swing sets, studies have shown that bullying occurs on the playground as often as every seven minutes.
-Some playground features, such as the Buddy Bench, are designed to offer some relief to bullying and instead bring kids together.
+Bullying is a serious program on the playground equipment at school or in the cafeteria that is far too often written off as a rite of passage, or as "kids being kids."
+It is, however, a very dangerous form of aggression that causes injuries, fear, embarrassment, reduced self-esteem, and depression among young victims.
+Studies have shown that bullying occurs on the playground as often as every seven minutes.
 In the classroom, a child is bullied every twenty-five minutes.
+Some school playground equipment and features, such as the Buddy Bench, are designed to offer some relief from bullying and instead bring kids together.

-Even the Internet has turned into an instrument of aggression in the form of cyberbullying, which can take place at any time, day or night.
-Whether it occurs on the playground swings, in the classroom, or online, bullying can become so severe that some children may avoid going to school out of fear or embarrassment.
-In the most extreme cases, children have even committed suicide as a means to escape it.
-Despite its severity, little is done to put a stop it when it takes place.
+The Internet is also an instrument of aggression in the form of cyberbullying, which can take place at any time, day or night.
+Whether it occurs on the playground, in the classroom, or online, bullying can become so severe that some children may avoid going to school out of fear or embarrassment.
+In the most extreme cases, children have committed suicide as a result of bullying.
+Despite its severity, little is done to stop bullying when it takes place.
 According to the National School Climate Center, eighty-five percent of the time there is no intervention from either other children or adults.
 Parents who understand bullying and the effect that it has on kids can make strides to prevent it from occurring.

 We can't find products matching the selection.